 Joining in with a feast is significant.
 It forges mandala connections.
 If you are invited to a feast you should always try hard to go, whatever you are feeling, just to be present and to be a part of what it represents.

-Gathering things together, forming connections, doing things with other people, all produce some kind of reality that can be profoundly beneficial for ourselves and for others, and that is particularly important if we’re on the bodhisattva path.
+Gathering things together, forming connections, doing things with other people, all produce a kind of reality that can be profoundly beneficial for ourselves and for others, and that is particularly important if we’re on the Bodhisattva path.
 The way we shape the future is by our actions now, and this has far-reaching consequences, even into other bodies, other places, other worlds.
 That is the teaching of karma.

 One thing that we are doing with a feast is creating auspicious connections.
 As we come together at a certain time and place and do certain things we create a configuration which, because of the nature of reality and particularly through the power of our volition, can manifest again and again.
 If all the connections are complete and perfect then you get a complete and perfect repeat, if you like.

 Dana and punya are very important in the feast practice.
-Punya, [often misleadingly translated as ‘merit’] the goodness that arises from positive actions, is a difficult concept in the West.
+Punya [often misleadingly translated as ‘merit’] is the goodness that arises from positive actions, is a difficult concept in the West.
 In our culture we think we should do what’s right and good because it’s right and good, not because we will get something from it.